 The Basset Hound is another popular dog breed known for its iconic appearance and "low-rider" conformity.
-Its relaxed, chill nature give it it's reputation as the basking porch dog, forever passing time napping in the sun without a care in the world.
+Its relaxed, chill nature gives it its reputation as the basking porch dog, forever passing time napping in the sun without a care in the world.

 8. Bichon Frise

 The French Bichon Frise is another sweet, little dog that is a non-sporting breed of toy dog.
-They live 12-15 years and have a poodle-like ppearance, with a white, fluffy coat and a teddy-bear-like face.
+They live 12-15 years and have a poodle-like appearance, with a white, fluffy coat and a teddy bear-like face.
 They are no taller than 12 inches at the shoulder in height and reach a maximum of 20 pounds at a healthy weight.

 This pure-white breed is a curious and happy-go-lucky dog that is sensitive and playful, and well-behaved.
 They are smart and love to cuddle, therefore enjoying happy households and kind treatment (like all dogs).
 They get along well with other animals and small or young children.
 They can be trained rather well if taught from an early age.
 Kids should actually be watched around this breed because it is small and delicate and can be easily hurt.